 What is 3 x 4?
 Unpacking Multiplication and its Real-World Applications

 What is 3 x 4?
 This seemingly simple question forms the bedrock of arithmetic, introducing us to the concept of multiplication – a fundamental operation in mathematics with far-reaching applications in everyday life.
-This article delves beyond the simple answer of 12, exploring the meaning of multiplication, different ways to understand it, its practical uses, and addressing some common misconceptions.
+And this article delves beyond the simple answer of 12, exploring the meaning of multiplication, different ways to understand it, its practical uses, and addressing some common misconceptions.
 We'll unravel the mystery behind this basic calculation and reveal its surprising depth and importance.

 Understanding Multiplication: More Than Just Repeated Addition